Australia’s Labor Party wins enough seats to govern alone

-CANBERRA, Australia (AP) — Australia’s liberal Labor Party secured enough seats Tuesday to hold an outright majority in the House as vote counting from an election 10 days ago continued.
+CANBERRA, Australia (AP) — Australia’s center-left Labor Party secured enough seats Tuesday to hold an outright majority in the House as vote counting from an election 10 days ago continued.

 That means new Prime Minister Anthony Albanese and his party will be able to govern alone — although it’s possible they might still seek deals with other parties to strengthen their hand.
 The calculus remains different in the Senate, where the Labor Party will likely need help from other liberals to command a majority.